The money-can’t-buy ingredients key to Doncaster Knights’ success

 "When I came back to the club it was a huge area of concern,” says Boden, a Knights player of seven years between 2005 and 2012.

-"We have got a saying: ‘good people usually make half-decent rugbyy players’.
+"We have got a saying: ‘good people usually make half-decent rugby players’.
 Character first and foremost is the most important thing to us.”

 Boden won’t be drawn on his expectations for the season, however.